 As a supply chain or procurement professional, insights into ocean freight rate trends can be valuable, especially when you are getting ready for the tendering season.
-In our latest quarterly webinar, we have reviewed and analyzed the short and long-term market rates for three main trade lanes - Asia-Europe (import and export), Trans-Atlantic and Trans-Pacific.
+In our "Ocean Freight Rates at a glance" webinar, we reviewed and analyzed the short and long-term market rates for three main trade lanes - Asia-Europe (import and export), Trans-Atlantic and Trans-Pacific.
 This analysis was done live on our platform using our soon-to-be-released new user interface.

 Along with an overview of the last quarter, we shared tips on what trends can we anticipate for this year and how to use this info as you prepare for the upcoming negotiation season.